hugonh/ARWAD/README.md

 Owning an apk by gitlab exposure

-My latest Penetration Testing Project:
+"My latest Penetration Testing Project:
 I just had a mobile application (apk file) in hand to start.
 Starting the Project:
 1. Reverse Engineering the apk file.